Workflows2

 Stage 4: Completing the cycle count in inFlow

-At this point, the job of the counters is done, and it’s up to the supervisor to enter the Counted Quantity values into inFlow Cloud.
+At this point, the job of the counters is done, and it’s up to the supervisor to enter the Counted Quantity values into inFlow Inventory.
 If the counting was completed in time, the supervisor should select Complete & Adjust.

 A UI mockup of inFlow's count sheet, highlighting the Counted Quantity column to fill out, and the Complete & Adjust button to finish the cycle count